Simply put, a contract is a legally binding agreement between private parties.

 Ensure the Contract Is Well-Written

 Regardless of how simple and straightforward an issue may seem, writing an airtight, legally sound contract is not easy.
 When drafting a contract, it is important to use clear and concise language.
 Define any technical terms to ensure clarity and use different clauses to address specific issues.
 When disputes arise, the court’s scope will be limited to the written content within the contract rather than the parties’ intentions or prior spoken negotiations.
-As such, it is important to ensure that if an objective third party read your contract, they would be able to fully grasp the key rights and obligations set forth by the agreement.
+As such, it is important to ensure that if an objective third party reads your contract, they are able to fully grasp the key rights and obligations set forth by the agreement.

 Poorly drafted contracts can be leveraged to escape liability or terminate an otherwise valid agreement.
 While a well-written contract may help prevent future disputes, “perfect” contracts do not exist.
 Unexpected events can – and do – occur, and a contract should anticipate these uncertainties.
 Hiring an experienced business attorney to draft well-written, properly executed contracts can help save significant time and money down the line.